UK Games Fund

 Stats we’re proud of

-Since our launch in 2015, we’ve supported numerous projects with our funding and ancillary support.
+Since our launch in 2015, we’ve supported hundreds of projects with our funding and ancillary support.
 We’ve established a sizeable engaged and interactive community.
 We work with well-respected industry experts in our work.
 We’re proud of the work we’ve done to date.

 Projects funded to date

 Raised for indie games programmes

 Online community size

 Are you the Games Talent of Tomorrow?